 - High amounts of emotional stress and depression

-- Nutritional deficiencies, especially in vitamins and minerals that help to build bone such as calcium, phosphorus and vitamin K
+- Nutritional deficiencies, especially in vitamins and minerals that help build bone, such as calcium, phosphorus and vitamin K

 - Weight loss, dieting that results in severe calorie restriction and malnutrition